 - Demonstrate your knowledge of the school system to which you are applying by researching any news or highlights

-Our Cover Letter Guide [PDF] offers more in-depth information on how to write an effective cover letter.
+Our Cover Letter guide (part-time and full-time) offers more in-depth information on how to write an effective cover letter.
 It’s always a good idea to have someone edit your cover letter before sending.
 Make a career advising appointment, or visit us during drop-in hours for assistance.